 Using your benchmarking data

-You should use benchmarking data in the same way you use any other performance measurement data you generate - to drive improvement in the way your business operates.
+You should use benchmarking data in the same way you use any other performance measurement data you generate - to drive improvements in the way your business operates.

 Typically this will involve setting business targets to help you reach the benchmark values to which you aspire.
 See how to set business performance targets.